Also check out the Rules & Regulations if you still have questions.

 3. When and where are the awards presented?

 Awards ceremony will be immediately following the event in the race compound.
 Participants in the top 3 in each age, and category receive a finisher’s gold, silver, or bronze medal.
-The first place overall male and female in each event regardless of other category considerations will receive a merchandise prize.
 All awards must be picked up at the ceremony and will not be mailed.

 4. What do I need to bring?